About My Family Psychologist

 My latest project in this consultancy practice was to set up a sexual assault referral service, a tripartite initiative with Durham Constabulary, Durham University, and Tees Esk and Wear NHS Foundation Trust, a critical service to for child victims of sexual assault.

-At the heart of my practice is an optimism which lies at the base of all our experience, and I translate this into a pragmatic and hopeful philosophical approach to human existence and lean towards the readings of Alain de Botton, Maya Angelou, and Viktor K Frankl, who defines meaning of existence in the wake of the Holocaust.
+At the heart of my practice is optimism that lies at the base of all our experience, and I translate this into a pragmatic and hopeful philosophical approach to human existence and lean towards the readings of Alain de Botton, Maya Angelou, and Viktor K Frankl, who defines meaning of existence in the wake of the Holocaust.

 “I had the pleasure of working with Luisa at the outset of my career in psychology, and her skill, understanding and warmth remains with me to this day.
 Her knowledge and expertise in the field of risk assessment, and evidence-based intervention for individuals who offend is second to none, in addition to her superbly honed research skills.
 I would highly recommend Luisa’s services and trust her implicitly.”